This post may contain affiliate links.

 Variation

-With innovations in cooking and growing consumption of chicken.
-People also make quick and easy Chicken Nihari at home.
 You can also make mutton nihari with mutton shanks.
 But a nihari lover knows that both versions are a compromise on actual beef nihari flavors.

 Recipe FAQs

 Nihari is present on most Pakistani restaurant menus and is widely enjoyed all over Pakistan.
 It is an integral part of home cooking made on special occasions like Eid and Ramadan.
-So in this regards Nihari is Pakistani food.
+So in this regard Nihari is Pakistani food.

 After nihari is cooked, bone marrow is taken out of nihari.
-When you serve nihari in a bowl and add soft fatty extract of bone marrow (bone is discarded) on top, and finally, you add garnish and tempering.
+When you serve nihari in a bowl then add the soft fatty extract of bone marrow (bone is discarded) on top, and finally, add garnish and tempering.
 This is called nalli nihari.
 So Nihari with nalli (bone marrow extracts) is nalli Nihari.
 Similarly, the cooked brain is also served over the Nihari, it is called Maghaz nihari.
 'Maghaz' means brain in Urdu.

 Adding 2-3 tablespoons of butter mellows down the spices of nihari.
 If it is still spicy, add extra wheat flour slurry and water to dilute the spices.
 Lastly, you can cook a raw potato in the stew that will absorb the spices and salt but some potato flavor will be added to nihari.